The Fortunate Ones is not a book I would typically pick up, but Algonquin Books sent me a copy and I’m so glad they did. This is a fabulous book.

 This is really a fantastic story and it’s a great read to start 2020 with.
 This book is out now!

 I hope you enjoyed my thoughts on The Fortunate Ones.
-Huge thank you to Oceanview for my eARC for my honest opinion.
+Huge thank you to Algonquin Books for my copy.
 If you liked this review please let me know either by commenting below or by visiting my instagram @speakingof_books.